 Canadian Light Source (CLS)

 At the Canadian Light Source (CLS), Enterprise Risk Management (ERM) is monitored by an ERM Committee that is representative of the organization.
-Risk identification involves interviews with management, Board members and key stakeholders.
+Risk identification is a continual process that involves when necessary, interviews with management, Board members and key stakeholders.
 For each risk, mitigation measures are identified and the risk is then rated based on its impact and likelihood.
 Action strategies and plans are developed to address key risks identified.
 The risk management framework is integrated in management planning and decision making, and is continually reviewed.
 When required, the risks are re-rated and the action plans are updated.

 To learn more about how CLS manages its risks, consult this extract of the presentation made by CLS at the 2015 MSI workshop.